 Residents are expected to maintain their accommodation including communal areas in a clean and habitable condition.
 In particular they must wash up after themselves and participate in the recycling scheme that will be explained on arrival.
 Failure to observe adequate standards of cleanliness and hygiene may lead to the suspension of normal cleaning services, removal of goods or material and/or the imposition of charges for additional cleaning in addition to action under the Disciplinary Procedures.

-Cleaning of flat kitchens will take place every two weeks providing residents:
+Cleaning of flat kitchens will take place once a week providing residents:

 The University will usually communicate with you by email so please make sure you check your University email account regularly.